 This course will teach students the law and techniques used during the trial process.
 The course will instruct students and require them to simulate jury selection and voir dire, opening statements, witness examinations, exhibits, objections, and closing statements.

-Advanced Appellate Advocacy (3 credit hours)
+Advanced Writing for Legal Practice: Advanced Appellate (2 credit hours)

 This course will teach advanced legal research strategies, brief writing, oral argument technique, and the components of appellate procedure.
 Students will be required to compose appellate briefs and to deliver oral arguments.

 Advanced Mediation Cert. and Courthouse Practicum (3 credit hours)